Epistemic-Technology/obsidian-github-tasks/README.md

-# obsidian-github-todo
+# obsidian-github-tasks
-Obsidian plugin to sync GitHub issues and PRs to Obsidian TODOs
+Obsidian plugin to sync GitHub issues and PRs to Obsidian taskss